 Introduction - Distribution - Description and Habits - Key to Adults - Hosts and Economic Importance - Management - Selected References

 Four species of "cotton stainers," also known as "red bugs," are known from Florida.
 However, the most important of these is the cotton stainer, Dysdercus suturellus (Herrich- Schaeffer).
 Morrill (1910) stated the cotton stainer was the most destructive cotton pest in Florida.
-Currently, the cotton stainer is a minor pest of cotton, and then only in the southern part of the state (Sprenkel 2000).
+Currently, the cotton stainer is a minor pest of cotton, and then only in the southern part of the state.

 Figure 1.
 Adults and nymphs of the cotton stainer, Dysdercus suturellus (Herrich-Schaeffer).
 Photograph by Lyle J. Buss, University of Florida.

 This species lost its importance on cotton during the mid-twentieth century, primarily because of the elimination of cotton waste that provided breeding and overwintering sites, but also due to effective chemical controls.
 However, during that period cotton also lost its former eminence as a crop in Florida.
 Maximum acreage of cotton in Florida occurred in 1911 and amounted to 319,000 acres.
 By 1920, it was down to 100,000 acres and remained at about that level until 1937, when a downward trend began.
 In 1965, 22,000 acres were planted, and in 1966 only an estimated 15,000 acres were planted.
 However, in the mid-1990s cotton planting experienced a resurgence.
 In 2003, 109,000 acres were planted in northern Florida.
-In 2004, acreage is expected to increase by another 5,000 acres.
-For the past five or so years acreage has been in the 90,000 to 110,000 acre range (Sprenkel 2004).
+In 2004, acreage was expected to increase by another 5,000 acres (Sprenkel 2004).

 Cotton stainers are currently noteworthy because of their presence on and occasional damage to fruits and ornamentals, particularly malvaceous plants such as Hibiscus spp.

 Eggs:Dysdercus eggs look very much like microscopic hens' eggs.
 They are pale yellow are laid singly or in small, loose clusters in sand, debris, or decaying vegetable matter.
-They hatch in about one week (Sprenkel 200).
+They hatch in about one week.